magicmatatjahu/adi/README.md

 - TODO: Improve inheritance of wrappers in extending case - it should be new wrappers, not these same as in parent class - it's not needed at the moment, but maybe...
 - Put wrappers as a separate collection in injector - `wrappers` - at the moment not needed, but maybe...
 - Add `useCustom` provider... - it's not needed - we can create the custom Wrapper like `UseProvider()` with provider shape
+- Ability to request injection from a specific parent injector - https://github.com/angular/angular/issues/40974 // SkipSelf() wrapper can have option to pass the specific reference to the parent injector - implemented by SkipSelf wrapper
+- Reuse the wrappers in the Decorate wrappers - in other words, pass the defined wrappers for decorated injection before `Skip(value)` wrapper - fixed by `Delegate` wrapper